Garrett-Productions/sockets_w_ciso/rewatch.readme.md

 - npm i express dotenv socket.io chalk
 - npm i cors
 - npm i -D nodemon (even if its installed globally, this installs it as a dev dependency )
 - make a new script, scripts: {"dev":" nodemon server.js}

 Side Notes
-    in Package.Json {"type":"module"} so that we can have english looking imports instead of const express=require('express') Create .env with PORT variable (PORT = 8000) Whenever you hover over an HTML element, whatever is after the colon is what it's returning --
+    in Package.Json {"type":"module"} so that we can have english looking imports instead of const express=require('express') Create .env with PORT variable (PORT = 8000) Whenever you hover over an HTML element, whatever is after the colon is what it's returning, so for sockets, lets catch whatever app.listen is returning in a variable! (const httpServer) npm run dev or nodemon server.js to run the backend --

 Server.js
 import chalk from 'chalk'
 import cors from 'cors'